pietercolpaert/demo-paper-routable-tiles/content/abstract.md

 <!-- Need         -->
 A strategy for automating the adoption of open geo-spatial datasets is needed to allow an ecosystem of route planners able to answer more specific and complex queries.
-This rises new challenges such us
+This raises new challenges such as
 (i) how open geo-spatial datasets should be published on the Web to raise interoperability, and (ii) how route planners can discover and integrate relevant data for a certain query on the fly.
 <!-- Task         -->